miguelayalar/mayalar/README.md

 # mayalar
 mayalar allows me to get set up in a new R install quickly.
-It install key packages and their dependencies. currently in development
+It installs key packages and their dependencies.
+Currently in development